How To Cite And Reference In Research Papers And Journal Articles

 • Article title

-• Journal title followed by volume number (In italics)
+• Journal title followed by volume number (in italics) and issue number (not in italics)

 • Page range of articles in the volume